Technology is changing the way we live, work, and learn. The lines between our online and offline worlds continue to

 To find out more about the best approach to teaching digital citizenship, check out Teaching Digital Citizenship: 10 Internet Safety Tips For Students (With Posters).

 Want to learn more about digital footprints?
 Check out this 2018 post that breaks down how to cover this important topic in the classroom.

 Our teachers and schools need guidance too!
 Visit 10 Internet Safety Tips for Teachers and Schools for tips and a poster about internet safety and personal online conduct.

-These four posts all contain free printable digital citizenship posters which you are free to display, print, or share.
+These four posts all contain free printable digital citizenship posters that you are free to display, print, or share.